 Bellisario achieved CBS’s aim and certainly compared to the first season, the second was considerably less adult, stupider, more family oriented and cheaper.
 Even the music lacked the pizzazz of the first season thanks to the departure of Levay, his music being used without tailoring now, which meant every fight scene had the exact same backing score, leading to viewers knowing exactly when Airwolf would deliver its coup de grace as the music reached a crescendo.

 Nevertheless, the series wasn’t devoid of decent episodes.
-Moffett’s Ghost saw the then-innovative storyline of a logic bomb left behind in Airwolf’s computers by its creator (Hemmings returns to direct the episode, but only appears on a TV screen, being dead 'n all) that takes it out of Hawke and Santini’s control and almost provokes World War III.
-Moffett being the show's Devil, of course, even at the end of the episode, his presence isn't entirely removed and he continues to 'possess' Airwolf.
+Another TS Cook episode, Moffett’s Ghost, saw the then-innovative storyline of a logic bomb left behind in Airwolf’s computers by its creator (Hemmings returns to direct the episode, but only appears on a TV screen, being dead ‘n all) that takes it out of Hawke and Santini’s control and almost provokes World War III.
+Moffett being the show’s Devil, of course, as well as nearly bringing about Armageddon, even at the end of the episode, his presence isn’t entirely removed and he continues to ‘possess’ Airwolf.

 Fallen Angel is a proper spy thriller that fleshes out Archangel’s field agent past.
 HX-1 was the first and best of several ‘aerial weapon almost as deadly as Airwolf that gets stolen by the bad guys’ episodes (the Firm’s security getting progressively worse, not better, over the years), while Condemned follows up on the first season’s Proof Through The Night to give us the Reaganite idea that maybe the Russians themselves aren’t all bad and were desperate for freedom, even if their leaders were pure evil itself, with the Soviets helping Hawke and Caitlin deal with a weaponised virus on a remote Alaskan island.